saveriomiroddi/saveriomiroddi.github.io/_posts/2022-01-17-Machine-Code-Games-Routines-For-The-Commodore-64-Errata.md

 The correct location is instead `$07bf` ($0400 + 40 * (25 - 1) - 1) - the end of the beforelast line.
 The `$08bf`location is also off screen (whose memory interval is `$0400`-`$07e7`).

-## Page 081: Hail Of Barbs BASIC data read cycle
+## Page 081: Hail Of Barbs BASIC: Data read cycle

 The data read cycle on the listing runs infinitely: